m-petersen/vinpetersen.github.io/_posts/2018-11-23-a-guided-tour-through-a-convolutional-neural-network-part-2.md

 title: A Guided Tour Through a Convolutional Neural Network - Part 2
 mathjax: true
 math: true
+date: '2018-11-25'
+subtitle: Fully-connected Layer and the Single Neuron
 ---
 ### Flattening and the Fully-connected Layer